Using Weather and Climate Data¶

 Variables: The arrays themselves, containing the data you want.
 Each array has an order of dimensions.
 For a two-dimensional array, the first dimension corresponds to the rows and the second dimension to the columns.

 Dimensions: The dimensions information in a NetCDF shows how many elements are spanned by each dimension.
 For example, a file containing a 1-degree grid over the world may have a

 londimension of length 360 and a

 latdimension with length 180.

-Typically, there will be variables that correspond to each of the dimensions, and sometimes these will have the same name as the dimension objects.
+Typically, dimensions will have their own variables (generally with the same name).
 These variables give you the value of each index in the dimension.
 For example, if there is a

 lon dimension with length 360, there will usually be a